-- The DPW Director/Town Engineer is authorized to require an applicant to pay a fee for the reasonable costs and expenses for specific expert engineering and other consultant services deemed necessary by the DPW Director/Town Engineer to come to a final decision on the application.
-This fee is called the "Engineering and Consultant Review Fee." - 2.
-Payment may be required at any point in the deliberations prior to a final decision. - 3.
-Any application filed with the DPW Director/Town Engineer must be accompanied by a completed Engineering Consultant Fee Acknowledgement form. - 4.
-Consultant fees shall be determined at the time of project review based on a specific scope of work, and shall be calculated at a rate of as the Stormwater Authority may determine. - 5.
-The services for which a fee may be utilized include, but are not limited to, wetland survey and delineation, hydrologic and drainage analysis, wildlife evaluation, stormwater quality analysis, site inspections, as-built plan review, and analysis of legal issues. - 6.
-The DPW Director/Town Engineer is authorized to require an applicant to pay reasonable costs and expenses for certain activities, which utilize the services of Town Staff.
-This includes such activities as inquiries concerning potential projects as well as site inspections not associated with a pending permit application. - 7.
-The DPW Director/Town Engineer may require any applicant to pay an additional fee of \$30.00 per hour for review, inspection and monitoring services for any project filing that requires an excess of two (2) hours of review, inspection, and monitoring time by a Town Staff member. - 8.
-Subject to applicable law, any unused portion of any fees collected shall be returned by the DPW Director/Town Engineer to the applicant within sixty calendar days of a written request by the applicant, unless the DPW Director/Town Engineer decides in a public meeting that other action is necessary. - 9.
-The Engineering and Consultant Review fees collected under this section shall be deposited in a revolving account.
+- application.
+This fee is called the "engineering and consultant review fee." - (2) Payment may be required at any point in the deliberations prior to a final decision. - (3) Any application filed with the DPW Director/Town Engineer must be accompanied by a completed engineering consultant fee acknowledgement form. - (4) Consultant fees shall be determined at the time of project review based on a specific scope of work, and shall be calculated at a rate of as the stormwater authority may determine. - (5) The services for which a fee may be utilized include, but are not limited to, wetland survey and delineation, hydrologic and drainage analysis, wildlife evaluation, stormwater quality analysis, site inspections, as-built plan review, and analysis of legal issues. - (6) The DPW Director/Town Engineer is authorized to require an applicant to pay reasonable costs and expenses for certain activities, which utilize the services of Town staff.
+This includes such activities as inquiries concerning potential projects as well as site inspections not associated with a pending permit application. - (7) The DPW Director/Town Engineer may require any applicant to pay an additional fee of \$30 per hour for review, inspection and monitoring services for any project filing that requires an in excess of two hours of review, inspection, and monitoring time by a Town staff member. - (8) Subject to applicable law, any unused portion of any fees collected shall be returned by the DPW Director/Town Engineer to the applicant within 60 calendar days of a written request by the applicant, unless the DPW Director/Town Engineer decides in a public meeting that other action is necessary. - (9) The engineering and consultant review fees collected under this section shall be deposited in a revolving account.
 The DPW Director/Town Engineer shall include a full accounting of the revolving account as part of its annual report to the Town.

-8.09 Actions
+§ 8.09.
+Actions.

-The DPW Director/Town Engineer's action, rendered in writing, shall consist of either:

-1. Approval of the Stormwater Management Permit Application based upon determination that the proposed plan meets the Standards in Section 8.06 and will

-- adequately protect the water resources of the community and is in compliance with the requirements set forth in this Bylaw. - 2.
-Approval of the Stormwater Management Permit Application subject to any conditions, modifications or restrictions required by the DPW Director/Town Engineer which will ensure that the project meets the Standards in Section 8.06 and adequately protects water resources, set forth in the Stormwater Bylaw. - 3.
-Disapproval of the Stormwater Management Permit Application based upon a determination that the proposed plan, as submitted, does not meet the Standards in Section 6 or adequately protects water resources, as set forth in this Bylaw. - 4.
-The DPW Director/Town Engineer may disapprove an application "without prejudice" where an applicant fails to provide requested additional information that in the DPW Director/Town Engineer's opinion is needed to adequately describe the proposed project.
-Information shall generally be limited to those items listed in Section 8.06 of these Regulations.
+- A. The DPW Director/Town Engineer's action, rendered in writing, shall consist of either: - (1) Approval of the stormwater management permit application based upon a determination that the proposed plan meets the standards in § 8.06 and will adequately protect the water resources of the community and is in compliance with the requirements set forth in this bylaw. - (2) Approval of the stormwater management permit application subject to any conditions, modifications or restrictions required by the DPW Director/Town Engineer which will ensure that the project meets the standards in § 8.06 and adequately protects water resources, set forth in the Stormwater Bylaw. - (3) Disapproval of the stormwater management permit application based upon a determination that the proposed plan, as submitted, does not meet the standards in § 8.06 or adequately protectsprotect water resources, as set forth in this bylaw. - (4) The DPW Director/Town Engineer may disapprove an application "without prejudice" where an applicant fails to provide requested additional information that in the DPW DirectorDirector's/Town Engineer's opinion is needed to adequately describe the proposed project.
+Information shall generally be limited to those items listed in § 8.06 of these regulations.

-For projects not requiring permits from other town boards including but not limited to Conservation Commission, Planning Board, Zoning Board of Appeals etc., failure of the DPW Director/Town Engineer to take final action upon an Application within 65 calendar days of receipt of a complete application shall be deemed to be approval of said Application.
-Upon certification by the Town Clerk that the allowed time has passed without DPW Director/Town Engineer action, the DPW Director/Town Engineer must issue a Stormwater Management Permit.
+B. For projects not requiring permits from other Town boards, including but not limited to the Conservation Commission, Planning Board, Zoning Board of Appeals, etc., failure of the DPW Director/Town Engineer to take final action upon an application within 65 calendar days of receipt of a complete application shall be deemed to be approval of said application.
+Upon certification by the Town Clerk that the allowed time has passed without DPW Director/Town Engineer action, the DPW Director/Town Engineer must issue a stormwater management permit.

-8.10 Plan Changes
+§ 8.10.
+Plan changes.